Yub-S/MindbookLM/MindbookLM-backend/README.md

 3. The Llama-3.3-70b-versatile model hosted on Groq, connected through Modus's HTTP connections
 4. Neo4j integration for our knowledge graph

-What really stood out to me about Modus (and Hypermode in general) was how it provides a complete ecosystem rather than just individual components.
+What really stood out to me about Modus (and Hypermode in general) was how they provide a complete ecosystem rather than just individual components.
 It's not just about AI model integration or database connections – it's about how everything works together seamlessly.

 For instance, Modus automatically creates endpoints for any functions we export from our index.ts file, making frontend-backend communication effortless.
 In MindbookLM's case, since we have two modes, we simply exported two main functions: addNote (for inject mode) and querySystem (for chat mode).
+Similarly, The seamless integration of AI models and the ability to easily connect to collections and graph databases like Neo4j makes development incredibly smooth.
+On top of all this, we can effortlessly deploy our backend application to Hypermode without any complex configuration or setup.

-The deployment process to Hypermode is also surprisingly very much smooth .
-For a first-time user, having everything from model integration to deployment handled so seamlessly made development much more easier and efficient.
+For a first-time user like me, having everything from model integration to automatic endpoint creation to deployment handled so seamlessly made development much more easier and efficient.

 # How Knowledge Graph is Implemented?